succulentpup/donorsDatabase/README.md

 # donorsDatabase
 This is a microservice that provides CRU APIs on donors database.
 <br>
-This microservice has used serverless framework.
+This microservice used serverless framework.
 Ref: https://www.serverless.com/.
 At the high level it can be seen as a wrapper on top of cloudformation.

 **How to Run:** <br>